mactul/powermake/README.md

 > PowerMake tries its best to generate a valid Makefile, however, because of the [PowerMake philosophy](./README.md#philosophy), PowerMake can't know exactly what you are doing in your Makefile, every function that is not provided by PowerMake can't be translated in the Makefile.
 > To get a good Makefile, you should never use the `subprocess` module but instead use [powermake.run_command](./documentation.md#powermakerun_command) or [powermake.run_command_if_needed](./documentation.md#powermakerun_command_if_needed).
 >
 > If you are doing conditions and loops, it's not a problem at all, but you will not see any condition in the generated Makefile, what's in the Makefile depends on the commands actually generated during the initial PowerMake compilation.
-(That's why the -m flag also enable the -r flag, to be sure that every command is ran.)
+(That's why the -m flag also enable the -r flag, to be sure that every command is run.)

 ### Visual Studio Code